 - Students who have participated in a federal, state, or local program that support students from low-income families

-The Summer Bridge Program has a distinct program structure to ensure college preparation and continued academic success, which will include professional development, networking, and community awareness alongside the completion of two university studies courses (Math 150 and English 101).
+The Summer Bridge Program has a distinct program structure to ensure college preparation and continued academic success, which will include professional development, networking, and community awareness alongside the completion of LED 211 – Principles of Leadership.

-The Summer Bridge Program will welcome thirty students into the Summer II 2025 semester and run from Sunday, June 22 to Friday, July 25, 2025.
+The Summer Bridge Program will welcome thirty-five students into the Summer II 2025 semester and run from Sunday, July 5th to Friday, July 24, 2026.

 Students must accept and commit to the Summer Bridge Program by May 1, annually.